singhpurnima091/llm-cost-tracker/README.md

 A pip-installable Python CLI tool to track, log, and analyze LLM token usage and cost.
 # LLM Cost Tracker 🚀

-A Python CLI tool to track and monitor LLM token usage and cost.

 ## Features
 - Track token usage